lexibank/crossandean/README.md

 If you use these data please cite
 - the original source
-  > Blum, Frederic and Barrientos Ugarte, Carlos and Poirier, Zoe and Ingunza, Adriano.
+  > Blum, Frederic, Carlos Barrientos, Adriano Ingunza & Zoe Poirier.
 2023.
 A phylolinguistic classification of the Quechua language family.
-Open Science Framework.
-DOI: 10.31235/osf.io/twu6a
+INDIANA - Anthropological Studies on Latin America and the Caribbean 40(1).
+29–-54.
+DOI: https://doi.org/10.18441/IND.V40I1.29-54.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description